 We recommend using the free Amazon Book Description Generator Tool at Kindlepreneur.com.
 Your book description should include highly-optimized keywords selected from Dave Chesson’s Publisher Rocket software.

-Here is an example of a fully-loaded book description:
+Here is an example of a fully-loaded novel description:

 A Magnificent Book Cover